 Please visit my website buckhursthillrelationshipcounselling.co.uk and you can read the articles on this website 'The Creative Process in a Couple', and 'Whatever has happened to sex', which gives you an idea of how I think.

-I have daytime appointments on Monday, Tuesday, Wednesday and Thursday.
-Evening appointments are 6.00pm, 7.15pm and 8.30pm on the same days.
-Appointments are for one hour and usually at weekly intervals.
+I have daytime and evening appointments on Monday, Tuesday, Wednesday and Thursday.
+Evening appointments are 6.00pm, 7.15pm and 8.30pm.
+With daytime appointments I can be a little more flexible although a regular time each week is recommended.
+Appointments are for one hour

 Training, qualifications & experience

 Fertility Counselling London Hospital Medical College

 Accredited Counsellor COSRT (college of Sexual and Relationship Counselling)

 Senior Accredited Supervisor BACP (British Association for Counselling and Psychotherapy)